From Insight to Equity

 Every Coach Needs a Coach

 Dr. Delia E. Racines is the owner and lead consultant for From Insight to Equity coaching administrators, instructional leaders, and teachers in implementing and sustaining effective Instructional Coaching Programs across the United States.
 Racines is a focused and results-driven individual who coaches with research-based instructional strategies to help make meaning of data and effectively narrows achievement gaps.
 Racines was awarded the prestigious Shirley Hord Award from Learning Forward for the successful implementation of tailored modules transitioning traditional department chairs to Instructional Coaches where the achievement gap was narrowed across an entire high school.
 Watch our video here.

-Dr. Delia E. Racines has proudly served as a Lecturer in Law with USC’s Gould School of Law and continues to serve as an Adjunct Professor with USC’s Rossier School of Education.
-She continues to serve as an ETK-8 Administrator in Los Angeles County, California.
-She has served as a Title I Instructional Coach in Orange County where she also successfully implemented Collaborative Learning Visits year round across a 6-8 school to help teachers build capacity within their site to ensure equitable opportunities and outcomes for English Learners (ELs).
+Dr. Delia E. Racines has proudly served as a Lecturer in Law with USC’s Gould School of Law and continues to serve with USC’s Rossier School of Education.
+She has served as a Principal and Assistant Principal of an ETK-8 in Los Angeles, California.
+She also served as a Title I Instructional Coach in Orange County where she also successfully implemented Collaborative Learning Visits year round across a 6-8 school to help teachers build capacity within their site to ensure equitable opportunities and outcomes for English Learners (ELs).

 Dr. Racines has supported educators of ELs in various capacities over the past sixteen years, both in Washington D.C. and now in Los Angeles, California.
-Over the past six years, Dr. Racines designed and successfully implemented an intensive four-week, MAT-TESOL Prep Course for international graduate students with USC’s Rossier School of Education.
+Over the past ten years, Dr. Racines designed and successfully implemented an intensive four-week, MAT-TESOL Prep Course for international graduate students with USC’s Rossier School of Education.
 This program has continued to celebrate a 100% graduation rate each year.
-Dr. Racines also consults with school districts in Los Angeles and across the United States as an Educational Consultant with Teaching Matters.
+Dr. Racines also consults with school districts in Los Angeles and New York as an Educational Consultant with Teaching Matters.